Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 ## Real Time Logging

 * Purpose:
-	* Performance testing requires realtime logs so time between messages can be measured accurately.
+	* Performance testing requires real-time logs so time between messages can be measured accurately.
 Artos has inbuilt interface which can be used to provide real time logging.

 * Facilities:
 	* Artos has inbult hooks for real time logging.
-All inbuilt connectors supports realtime logging.
+All inbuilt connectors support real-time logging.
-	* User can write new connectors by implementing `Connectable` interface and use listener `RealTimeLogEventListener`  to capture realtime log events.
+	* User can write new connectors by implementing `Connectable` interface and use listener `RealTimeLogEventListener` to capture real-time log events.
 	* Real time logs are printed with time stamp, user is not allowed to disable timestamp.
-	* If test suites are executed in parallel then seperate real time log file will be produced per test suite.
+	* If test suites are executed in parallel then separate real time log file will be produced per test suite.
 	* Real time log file will roll over at 20MB of file size.
-	* Real time logs can not be disabled.
+	* Real time logs cannot be disabled.

 * Usage:
 	* Collect send receive events in real time with time stamp.